-They also ensure that things are organized to prevent mixing-up materials and ensure that everything is identified and can be traced.
+They also ensure that things are organized to prevent mixing-up materials, and that everything is identified and can be traced.
 Distribution records are extremely important if you ever have to recall the product from the field due to a problem.

 Avoid the Quality Management System Kitchen Sink Scenario

-With a well-thought-out foundational Quality System that is built around simplicity and the actual requirements for your products and business model, you will avoid the painful "kitchen sink" scenario that so many small companies experience.
+With a well-thought-out foundational QMS built around simplicity and the proper requirements for your products and business model, you will avoid the painful "kitchen sink" scenario that so many small companies experience.
 This is when you throw everything imaginable into the QMS, whether you need it or not.

-Often small companies that don't have a plan for their QMS end up buying a generic, cookie-cutter QMS off the internet at the last minute in a desperate attempt to have one in place.
-The trouble is that these generic "quality-in-a-box" products always take a "kitchen sink" approach to be sure to cover every possible situation.
-In the end, these products end up doing the exact opposite due to the extreme diversity of medical device products on the market.
+Small companies that don't have a plan for their QMS often end up buying a generic, cookie-cutter QMS off the internet at the last minute in a desperate attempt to have one in place.
+The trouble with these generic "quality-in-a-box" products is that they always take a "kitchen sink" approach to cover every possible situation.
+In the end, instead of making things simple and easy, these products complicate the process and end up doing the exact opposite due to the extreme diversity of medical device products on the market.

-Below is a quick summary of the 4 Phases to help you remember:
+Below is a quick summary of the four Phases to help you remember:

 - The Idea Phase: Become knowledgeable and learn the price to pay